plume-lib/merging/README.md

 The build recognizes the following optional command-line properties.

-* `-PtestJavaVersion=`_N_ runs the JUnit tests under Java version _N_.
+* `-PtestJavaVersion=`_N_ runs the tests under Java version _N_ -- both the
+JUnit tests and the tests in `src/test/resources/Makefile`.
 The default is the Java version that is running the Gradle daemon, which is not necessarily the `java` on your PATH, because the `org.gradle.java.home` Gradle property overrides it.
 The code is always _compiled_ under Java 21, so _N_ must be 21 or later; an earlier version cannot read the class files.
 Gradle downloads the requested JDK if it is not already installed.
-For
-example:
+For example:

   ```sh
   ./gradlew test -PtestJavaVersion=25